-Expected to launch soon, as already (supposed to be) rolling out in Fremont, the Model 3 2021 will look the same as the iteration that came out, but it does have some improvements.
+Tesla continues to revise its lineup, with an emphasis on technology features to a large extent, and the Model 3 seems to be in line with some of the Palo Alto company-owned upgrades.
+Expected to launch soon, as already (supposed to be) rolling out in Fremont, the Model 3 2022 will look the same as the iteration that came out, but it does have some improvements.

-Claiming to have seen updated electric sedan images, but unable to reveal them as it would jeopardize their sources, Electrek reports that the vehicle will not feature chrome trim on the outside anymore, and the trunk lid will be power operated.
+Claiming to have seen updated electric sedan images, but unable to reveal them as it would jeopardize their sources, Electrek reports that the vehicle will not feature chrome trim on the outside anymore, and the trunk lid will be power-operated.

 Meanwhile, driving comfort is understood to have been enhanced through the introduction of new dual pane windows.
-The upholstery is also said to have been revised and the center console appears to have been redesigned, with a matte finish, repositioned cup holders with removed chrome trim, and a different-looking wireless charging pad for compatible mobile devices.
-On a different note, it seems that the rearview mirror-mounted camera, which Elon Musk claims doesn’t work and is there to be used by owners for Uber and Lyft’s autonomous services, can actually be used in many ways.
+The upholstery is also said to have been revised and the center console appears to have been redesigned, with a matte finish, repositioned cup holders with removed chrome trim,

+And a different-looking wireless charging pad for compatible mobile devices.
+On a different note, it seems that the rearview mirror-mounted camera, which Elon Musk claims doesn’t work and is there to be used by owners for Uber and Lyft’s autonomous services, can be used in many ways.